The Cyclades · Milos

 From Pollonia

-The next-door island — 30-minute ferry from Pollonia.
-Take the morning boat, head to Bonatsa — golden sand, calm shallow water, the Bonatsa taverna right behind it for a long lunch — then the late-afternoon ferry back.
-The whole thing is the antidote to a hotel day.
+The next-door island, a 30-minute ferry from Pollonia.
+Take the morning boat and head to Bonatsa (golden sand, calm shallow water, the Bonatsa taverna right behind it for a long lunch), then the late-afternoon ferry back.
+The whole day is the antidote to a hotel day.

 Half-day